 Other convenient online services (persona.co, about.me, justfolio.com and others), for those who do not want to commit to open and manage their own personal website, allow you to prepare a single page with your own works or a page to be used as a business card that shows, for example, links to social networks.

 The importance of a well-kept professional profile on Instagram, which can be considered the main social network in the sector, should not be underestimated today.

-The portfolio is the result of a solid training and of deep-rooted knowledge in different areas: style, trend research, merchandise, figurinism, fashion graphic design and much more.
+The portfolio is the result of a solid education and deep-rooted knowledge in different fields: style, trend research, merchandise, costume design, fashion graphic design and much more.

-Istituto Modartech offers advanced training courses in the fashion sector that will allow you to refine and develop personal skills and knowledge and to acquire the skills and techniques essential for the exercise of the profession of the stylist.
+Istituto Modartech offers advanced training courses in the fashion sector that will allow you to refine and develop personal skills and knowledge and to acquire essential skills and techniques for practicing the profession of stylist.

-The Fashion Design Course aims to train the modern Fashion Designer; three formative years to deal with all aspects of the profession and acquire the necessary techniques to translate one’s creativity and inspirations into a collection of clothing also complete with bags, shoes and small leather goods.
+The Fashion Design Course aims to train the modern Fashion Designer; three years of training to deal with all aspects of the profession and acquire the techniques necessary to translate one’s creativity and inspirations into a clothing collection complete with bags, footwear and small leather accessories.

-The training is completed by guided visits to companies, exhibitions and sector fairs and the final stage in fashion companies in Italy or abroad.
+The training is completed by guided visits to companies, exhibitions and trade fairs and by the final internship in fashion companies in Italy or abroad.